akrolsmir/AIBat/README.txt

 Upcoming:
 *- ModTrace
-	- Get basics working
 	- in-game bookmarks -> working stuff (and enabled by default)
 		- Or even better: editable ModTrace panel by changing TreeMap in DiffComparator to ArrayList or sth.
 	- Make ModTrace disableable.
 	- More helpful overwrite directions
 - Categorize warnings as must fix/not
-- Aleks' issue + have reports include version info + diff
+*- Aleks' issue + have reports include version info + diff
-- check for multiple hitobjects @ same time
+- Fix hitsound->bookmark forum parsing
+- Rename AllTab to Consistency, have an actual AllTab

 *~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*

 Changelog:

-Version 2.1-
+Version 3.0-
+//*- ModTrace is up and running!
+*- Checks if AudioLeadIn total is less than 2 secs
+*- Checks for unsnapped slider repeats
+*- Removed epilepsy warning (credit: HakuNoKaemi)
+*- Checks for concurrent hit objects (credit: Bliss, CDFA, peppy xP)
 - Slightly modified copy behavior of hyperlinks to make more sense
 - Reworded spinner NC warnings (credit: mm201, those)
 - Replaced "Help" menu with "Links"